lrhn/dep-pkgspec/DEP-pkgspec.md

 ## Alternatives and Variants

-There are a few tweaks that can be applied to the behavior above if it is deemed advantagous, but which should probably not be part of a first implementation.
+There are a few tweaks that can be applied to the behavior above if it is deemed advantageous, but which should probably not be part of a first implementation.

 ### Formatting tweaks
 The simple line-based syntax may be tweaked slightly.